Multi-tenant webhook architecture

 Summary

-By using Hook0, multi-tenant platforms can:
+With Hook0, multi-tenant platforms can:

-- Maintain strict multi-tenant isolation
+- Keep strict tenant isolation